reujab/ramon/README.md

 match_log = '^.*\]: Accepted \S+ for (?<user>\S+) from (?<ip>)'
 [[monitor.ssh_login.actions]]
 if = { ssh_ips = "{{ip}}" }
 # We only send these info emails once per day.
+(See Setup.)
 notify = { type = "info", title = "SSH login to {{user}}@{{host}}" }
 [[monitor.ssh_login.actions]]
 if = { "!ssh_ips" = "{{ip}}" }